 In life, many unforeseen circumstances and conditions can affect communities globally, such as famine, natural disaster, or lack of utilities such as heating and cooling.
 There are numerous organizations and initiatives that have been created in order to ensure that communities in need receive assistance.
 These service experiences not only strengthen communities and bonds, but strongly impact the individuals offering service efforts.
-Mission trips, food drives, and mentorship programs are all examples of enriching experiences for every party involved.
+Mission trips, food drives, and mentorship programs are all examples of community service that provide enriching experiences for every party involved.

-The Need for Service
+The Need for Community Service

 There is always the need for service in communities that may be underprivileged for various reasons, whether related to natural causes or community infrastructure.
-An example of an unprecedented situation is the damage done to Puerto Rico by hurricane Irma in September of 2017.
+An example of an unprecedented situation where the importance of service was clearly shown, is the damage done to Puerto Rico by hurricane Irma in September of 2017.
 The hurricane was among the strongest ever recorded in the Atlantic, and the effects were devastating to the citizens and infrastructure of Puerto Rico and islands around it.
 The island was left completely without power, and was left with very few resources.
 According to an article published by PBS, “Nearly all of the U.S territory’s 3.4 million residents need assistance recovering from the storm.”
 With a disaster such as this, there is no way that the citizens could restore their communities without external aid, which is where service and missionary efforts come into play.
 These efforts, made by organizations such as United for Puerto Rico, UNICEF, Global Giving, and International Medical Corps, contributed greatly to allowing the citizens of Puerto Rico to start rebuilding their communities.
 Because of the destruction of buildings, the ability of students to receive education was also impacted.
 Per an article published on Education Week by Madeline Will, several teachers from around the United States offered to, “Travel to the island to teach while schools and communities were rebuilt.”

 Another issue that plagues communities globally is that of hunger.
 Food is a basic human need, and when individuals have zero or restricted access-it becomes an issue.
 This is why efforts such as food drives are so important.
 Non-perishable foods, such as canned fruits or suits are often donated to organizations who put together food drives and provide resources to those in need.
 By eliminating scarcity of food in communities, members of such communities can live life at a higher quality, and focus on taking care of issues other than their source of food.